Mary Van Dyke, Artistic Director

 Visit our Junior Co & Company page:

-Alyssa Abbas is an instructor for Children’s Ballet Theater and Associate Director of CBT’s TN Ballet Theater.
-Ms Abbas is Director and Concept Director for fall and spring productions of Memphis Youth Musical Theater and one of the choreographers for MYMT’s annual summer show, “ANNIE in a Week” on the Buckman stage.
+Alyssa Abbas Lucero is an instructor for Children’s Ballet Theater and Associate Director of CBT’s Tennessee Ballet Theater.
+Ms Abbas is Director and Concept Director for fall and spring productions of Memphis Youth Musical Theater and one of the choreographers for MYMT’s annual summer show, “ANNIE in a Week.
 Ms. Abbas began her training at Classical Ballet School in Memphis.
 In addition to her 10 years of classical ballet background, she studied lyrical, jazz, broadway musical theater, and tap.
-She has performed with Ballet Memphis, Theater Memphis, Ballet on Wheels and dances and competes professionally in ballroom dance.
-She recently performed a lead in Oklahoma at the Harrell Performing Art Center.
-Ms. Abbas is a performing member and choreographer of TN Ballet Theater and has performed the Doll, Snow Queen, Dew Drop Fairy, and Bo Peep in the annual Children’s Ballet Theater Nutcracker.

-Nora Curran is ballet coach for Children’s Ballet Theater Nutcracker and CBT’s TN Ballet Theater Company.
+Nora Curran is Ballet Mistress for Tennessee Ballet Theater, and an instructor in the upper levels for Children’s Ballet Theater.
 Mrs Curran received her early classical training from her mother, Vera Sohr, formerly of the Oslo Ballet, Norway.
 She has trained with renowned teachers from around the world, including Helena Kerolinska (Kirov Ballet, Russia), Roberta Chesnul, Christine DuBoulay and Richard Ellis (Royal Ballet, England), Vivi Flindt (Royal Danish Ballet), Patricia Sigurdsen (American Ballet Theater, New York), Alexandria Zaharius, (Missouri Concert Ballet), Jurgen Schneider (Stuttgart Ballet, Germany).
 She also received jazz training while performing musical theater in New York from Bob Fosse, Robert Durkin, and Suzanne Carol.
-Curran has performed and choreographed for the Chicago Youth Ballet, Illinois Ballet, Chicago Dance, Hinsdale Opera Ballet (Chicago), Fox Valley Theater (Chicago), Gateway Theater (New York), Salt Creek Ballet (Chicago), Principia College (St. Louis), North Central College (Chicago), Vanderbilt University.
-She has performed leading roles in Swan Lake, Nutcracker, and Don Quixote.
-Curran has been a guest teacher at North Central College (Chicago), College of DuPage, (Chicago), the Salt Creek Ballet, (Chicago), Vanderbilt University, University of Memphis, Steiger Studios (Minneapolis, St. Pau).

 Curran directed her own school in Dallas, Texas, was Artistic Director of the Salt Creek Ballet western locale in Chicago, founder and Co-Artistic Director of The American School of Russian Ballet in Memphis, founder and Artistic Director of the Oakland Youth Ballet, Fayette County.
 Ms Curran’s students have gone on to professional careers with the San Francisco Ballet, Houston Ballet, Pacific Northwest Ballet, Joffrey Ballet, Missouri Concert Ballet, Zurich Ballet (Switzerland), Ballet Met, Duluth Ballet, Alabama Ballet, Denver Ballet, Harkness Ballet, Joel Hall, Gus Giordono, Hubbard Street, Cirque du Soleil, and many other classical ballet, Broadway and television productions.

 Memphis Youth Musical Theater Vocal Coach Myra Brindley brings vast experience as a performer and voice teacher to MYMT.
-She is lead coach for MYMT’s annual “ANNIE in a Week” summer performance on the Buckman stage.
+She is lead coach for MYMT’s annual “ANNIE in a Week” summer performance onstage.
 It brings her great happiness to bring students the joy and confidence of performing on stage.
 Mrs. Brindley received her certification in Orff-Schulwerk at the University of Memphis and is a licensed teacher of Music Education.
 She is an Orff Music Specialist at the Memphis City Schools.
 Mrs. Brindley began her love of theater and music in high school where she took leads in Captain Lovelock and West Side Story, and the title role in Annie.

-With completion of her BA degree in Music Education from Delta State University, she served as choir director for New Hope Christian Academy, Memphis City Schools, Memphis Catholic Diocese, and Trinity United Methodist Church.
-Ms. Brindley has vast theater and performing experience including her work with the Memphis Vocal Arts Ensemble as a Soprano Soloist, Delta State University Opera Theatre, the Delta Chorale, and the Madrigal Singers.
-She also performed in the Divine Spiritualettes Gospel Group and in Trinity Dinner Theater.
+Cami Curran is an instructor for Children’s Ballet Theater.
 Camilla Curran is a Vaganova trained ballet dancer and teacher.
 She studied with her mother, Nora Curran, beginning at age 7 and continued through her graduation from the Allegro Youth Ballet at age 18.
 She has attended numerous intensives and received private coaching from Russian’s famed ballet dancers Vadim Pijikov and Philip Velanov.
-Her performing repertoire includes Snow Queen and Sugar Plum Fairy in the Nutcracker, the White in Swan Lake, soloist roles in Don Quixote, Coppelia, and Swan Lake, and Nora Curran’s original choreography as well as her own.
-Miss Curran currently enjoys dancing with contemporary company Performance Art Network as well as the TN Ballet Theater.
-She served for several years as the Director of Dance for House of Talent.
-Miss Curran is also a model for AMAX and a fashion stylist and enjoys working in all areas of the arts.
+Her performing repertoire includes Snow Queen and Sugar Plum Fairy in the Nutcracker, the White Swan Odette in Swan Lake, soloist roles in Don Quixote, Coppelia, and Swan Lake, and Nora Curran’s original choreography as well as her own.

 Mary Van Dyke, Artistic Director